Nandinho (footballer, born 1973)

-Fernando Manuel de Jesus Santos (born 17 March 1973), known as Nandinho, is a Portuguese retired footballer who played as a right winger, currently manager of Saudi Arabian club Al-Bukiryah.
+Fernando Manuel de Jesus Santos (born 17 March 1973), known as Nandinho, is a Portuguese former professional footballer who played as a right winger, currently a manager.

 He amassed Primeira Liga totals of 257 matches and 41 goals over 11 seasons, representing mainly in the competition Gil Vicente (four years).

 Playing career

 Born in Porto, Nandinho played amateur football until the age of 22, signing with Primeira Liga club S.C.
 Salgueiros in 1995 from SC Castêlo da Maia.
 He scored a career-best 13 goals in 30 games in his third season, helping his team to the eighth position.

 Subsequently, Nandinho signed for S.L.
 Benfica – against which he had previously scored – as Graeme Souness was the manager.
 As several British players were brought in, he was eventually deemed surplus to requirements, finishing his debut campaign with farm team F.C.
 Alverca, where he netted a hat-trick in a 3–2 home win against Sporting CP on 17 April 1999.

 Nandinho joined Vitória S.C. in summer 1999, being rarely played by Paulo Autuori but featuring more under new coach Álvaro Magalhães.
 He retired in June 2007 at 34, after spells with Gil Vicente F.C. in the top flight and Leixões S.C. in the Segunda Liga.